grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.92.2016.9
+- Fix username detection - fixes 'like all' and chat login

 1.91.2016.9
 - Hidden forum posts: display when anchor is clicked
 - Kill the 'kill drawers' option as no longer needed